-They contain both glial (astrocytic) and neural elements.
-Characteristic microscopic features are hyalinazied vascular pseudopapillary architecture with pseudostratified layer of cuboidal glial cells and focal collections of neurocytes and ganglion cells.
+Papillary glioneuronal tumours contain both glial (astrocytic) and neural elements.
+Characteristic microscopic features are hyalinized vascular pseudopapillary architecture with a pseudostratified layer of cuboidal glial cells and focal collections of neurocytes and ganglion cells.

 Features on imaging are very similar to ganglioglioma.
 They are supratentorial solid-cystic or cystic with solid nodule lesions showing intense but heterogeneous enhancement.
 Calcification is a frequent finding 1-4.
 Haemorrhage is seen in ~10% of cases and is sometimes very pronounced 4.

 - T1: isointense to hypointense